hapax/hapax.github.io/assets/chuzenji.md

 I remember that the cruise
-terminal has a small *konbini*, so I walk back and dawdle in the snack aisle, wracked by indecision over novelty chip flavours, while I scope out local hotels on the wifi.
+terminal has a small *konbini*, so I walk back and dawdle in the snack aisle, wracked by apparent indecision, while I scope out local hotels on the wifi.
-A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches my performance with indulgence.
+A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches my performance with quiet indulgence.
 He has nowhere to be; he yawns and switches stations; I can play at browsing snacks for as long as I like.